 One of the challenges we face is that solar farms are being promoted nationally by some parties.
 Indeed, the Green Party sees them as part of their ‘green economic transformation’ in their national energy policy.
 Tonbridge Green Party are explicitly in support, as you can see here.
 Their stance is dangerous for our community.

-I also saw that the new Reform UK Kent County Councillor for our area, Maxine Fothergill, had recently visited the site with the new Reform UK Cabinet Member for Environment, David Wimble.
+The Kent County Councillor for our area, Maxine Fothergill, visited the site with the Reform UK Cabinet Member, David Wimble.
 To date, Kent County Council have not objected to the development plans.
-I trust that they will, and have written to Mr Wimble to urge the Council to reconsider their stance on this matter.
-You can see my letter here.
+I trust that they will, and have written to Mr Wimble multiple times to urge the Council to reconsider their stance on this matter.
+Kent County Council, which is run by Reform UK, do not object to the solar farm.

 Recently, I joined other MPs in proposing an amendment to the Planning and Infrastructure Bill in Parliament.
 Our amendment aimed to prohibit the development of Battery Energy Storage Systems (BESS) on high-quality agricultural land- specifically, land classified as Grade 1, 2, or 3a.
 This restriction would have applied to the site of the proposed Evolution Power solar farm, meaning that their plans could not have gone ahead.